 When it comes to US exhibitors shipping full truckloads both to and from domestic tradeshows we frequently get asked why the rates are not always the same since it is after all the same distance.
-In the interest explaining why, it is most easily explained by the single biggest contributing factor which are “markets”.
+In the interest explaining why,

 A market in the US can vary from a city to a state.
 In these markets, supply and demand of trucks vary from one to the other which ultimately effects capacity or equipment availability.
 For instance, if there are many trucks wanting to go in a particular direction and there is only 1 shipment currently available in that region, cost is driven down because it creates competition amongst those carriers for that particular shipment.
 Conversely, if there are fewer trucks available, the rates will generally increase because the shipper is now competing for the truck.